cbdelossantos/bivalve-farms-seagrass-recovery-ria-formosa/README.md

 ## Overview

 The analysis aims to quantify changes in sediment organic carbon following the abandonment of aquaculture.
 The workflow includes data cleaning, statistical analysis, and visualization.

+## Contents

+README.md: This file, containing information about the repository.
+r_code: Script for the data analysis and visualisation of the results.